 According to the Chimney Safety Institute of America, your chimney should be inspected annually and cleaned periodically depending on how often you use it.
 Once the leaves fall, call your gutter company to clean and inspect them.
 Any repairs that need to be made to gutters or downspouts must be done before winter arrives.
 Your workers should also inspect the roof for loose or broken shingles.

 Schedule work before heavy snow, which could leave leaves and debris frozen in gutters, faucets and hoses.
+If you need your gutters cleaned out, then you can get a service like Gutter Cleaning Rochester NY.
 Before the first freeze, drain and turn off the outdoor faucets so they don't freeze.
 Roll up your hoses and store them for the winter.
 Maintain your oven and its ducts.

 A clean system will be more energy efficient and an inspection will alert you to problems.
 Check and replace air filters, as needed.
 Test the thermostat to make sure it works properly.
 Make sure that the heating vents are open and that nothing is blocking them.